crearo/halt/app/src/main/java/com/crearo/halt/NOTES.md

     - I also want to allow the user to struggle to disable DND.
 Make them disable it 5-10 times before the app finally gives in and lets them have their way.
 This means a lot of work in one class, or some genius level code.

+#### Progress update: 19.06.20

+Okay so now I'm getting the hang of writing test cases, I have written some pretty kick ass RxJava, the java.time API is awesome.
+Things are looking up.
+What I need to do next is write test cases for input of un/lock data to the database.
+And all the edge cases there.
+That foundation gotta be really strong and handle the case for many time zones and all.
+Then, write that automater for setting DND that's on as often as possible.
+The logic has to be solid there.
+Also, I watched a video on similar apps and then realized how our mind makes associations on where the icon for the app is and so it's a reflexive action to open our beloved apps.
+So, when we're over using, one thing I can do is show UI that doesn't show up the same every time.
+So, it isn't only a button which shows up in random locations but possibly also require a bit more effort like do a calculation, use four fingers or something more involved.
+That way it isn't just a reflex, but you need some more thinking.

+Do I think all of this is worth doing?
+Hell yeah.
+I'm using my phone way more than I should.